pypimo/Custard-Todo/README.md

 # custard-todo
-a straight forward todo list to track your tasks all tasks are saved on your local storage https://custard-todo.netlify.app/
+a minimalist todo list to add tasks and focus on your goals without distractions all tasks are saved on your local storage https://custard-todo.netlify.app/